Mazlumsert1/Lsd-Report/README.md

 We did have some problems with the server we got an **429 error code** therefor lots of data was lost, due to bad **team and time management**.
 The data we did receive, is working fine in our system and is responsiv.

 ##### Supportability:
 Everything will be documented as it now in this documentation, and also some of the documents mentioned above.
+These documents can and has been used as technical support.
+We have also logging that also can be used technical support and has been used by us to see the different mistakes that been made.
+Example when we discovered the http error code **429 to many requests**.

 ### 1.2.
 Development process
 ##### Deploymemt